 Information gathering bots can act as research assistants by extracting as much information as possible either from a human or from an internet resource like a website or an ebook.

-Information gathering bots are very relevant in education and corporate training sector as well as in digital marketing sector for research based tasks.
+Information gathering bots are very relevant in the education and corporate training sector as well as in the digital marketing sector for research-based tasks.

-These are top five types of chatbots according to the classification scheme mentioned in the beginning of the post.
+These are the top five types of chatbots according to the classification scheme mentioned at the beginning of the post.

 About Conversational Chatbots